 History:

+Some have conjectured that Oak and other stations in the Near North area may have been closed because of or to discourage patronage by public housing denizens.
 This theory, however, is almost certainly untrue, if for no other reason than pure chronology: the only Cabrini housing there in 1949 were the Frances Cabrini Rowhouses, built in 1942.
 Known at the time as "Little Sicily," this development served as a stronghold for the city's Italian-American community and, under Elizabeth Wood's leadership (1937-1954), the Chicago Housing Authority's developments were relatively safe, well-maintained places, making them unlikely sources for crime or disturbances.
-The high rise towers, formally known as the William-Green Homes, and the CHA policies and problems of the high-rise era didn't come to Cabrini for many years after the stations closed.
+The high rise towers, formally known as the William-Green Homes, and the CHA policies and issues of the high-rise era didn't come to Cabrini until many years after the stations closed.
 So it seems unlikely that the public housing was the reason that Oak and other surrounding stations closed.